 Grounding is the focus of a burgeoning literature in contemporary metaphysics.
 But, advances in metaphysics often give rise to advances in epistemology: just think of the modal turn in the theory of knowledge initiated by Nozick (1981).
-It is now the moment to see what work grounding can do for epistemology (Siscoe, 2022a,b).18
+It is now the moment to see what work grounding can do for epistemology (Siscoe, 2022a,b).

-Since I care about the logical closure principles governing justification, we shall look at the logical principles governing grounding, viz. logical grounding.19 Logical grounding roughly captures the idea that a given formula is true in virtue of other formulas being true.
+Since I care about the logical closure principles governing justification, we shall look at the logical principles governing grounding, viz. logical grounding.
+Logical grounding roughly captures the idea that a given formula is true in virtue of other formulas being true.
 The connection with truth is crucial for our epistemological purposes, since "truth-connection is the central feature that differentiates epistemic warrant from other kinds of warrant" (Gerken, 2013, 12).
 Preservation of truth cannot be the whole story though, since-as I have argued-evidence needs to be relevant for what it justifies.
 We need a concept that tracks logical consequences (and therefore is truth-preserving) but is also sensitive to the hyperintensional distinctions relevance requires.
-Logical grounding are a subset of natural deduction rules since "the classical truth conditions should provide us with a guide to ground"(Fine, 2010, 105).
+Logical grounding is tailor-made for this role.
+As we shall see, the rules governing logical grounding are a subset of natural deduction rules since "the classical truth conditions should provide us with a guide to ground" (Fine, 2010, 105).

-$^{^{17}}$ We shall see how to assign a topic to a piece of evidence in §4.
+&lt;sup>17We shall see how to assign a topic to a piece of evidence in §4.

-18One admirable example can be found in (Rosenkranz, 2021, Ch.
+&lt;sup>18One admirable example can be found in (Rosenkranz, 2021, Ch.
 9-10).

-19For a relatively up-to-date critical overview on logical grounding, see (Poggiolesi, 2016).
+&lt;sup>19For a relatively up-to-date critical overview on logical grounding, see (Poggiolesi, 2016).